Sandy’s Book Selections: October Reading List

 The Marriage Portrait by Maggie O’Farrell

 Set in the mid-1500s, The Marriage Portrait tells the story of Lucrezia’s short marriage to the Duke of Ferrara through her own eyes and perceptions.
-Married at 15, dead by 16, Lucrezia’s life, set in Renaissance Italy, the atmosphere and depictions in this story are intense and emotionally charged, and are skillfully written with intrigue and suspense.
+Married at 15, and dead by 16, Lucrezia’s life, set in Renaissance Italy, the atmosphere and depictions in this story are intense and emotionally charged and are skillfully written with intrigue and suspense.

 The Rising Tide by Ann Cleeves | Mystery